vsingerxiaoice-rwkv/xiaoicesing-io/docs/BestPractices.md

 - `-` and `+` cannot be used because they are defined as slur tags in most singing voice synthesis editors.
 - Special characters including but not limited to `@`, `#`, `&`, `|`, `/`, `<`, `>`, etc. should be avoided because they may be used as special tags in the future format changes.
 Using them now is okay, and all modifications will be notified in advance.
 - ASCII characters are preferred for the best encoding compatibility, but all UTF-8 characters are acceptable.

+There are some preset dictionaries in the [dictionaries/](../dictionaries) folder.
+For the guidance of using a custom dictionary, see [Using custom dictionaries](#using-custom-dictionaries).

+### Configuration files

+A configuration file is a YAML file that defines enabled features, model hyperparameters and controls the behavior of the binarizer, trainer and inference.
+For more information of the configuration system and configurable attributes, see [Configuration Schemas](ConfigurationSchemas.md).

+### DS files

+DS files are JSON files with _.ds_ suffix that contains phoneme sequence, phoneme durations, music scores or curve parameters.
+They are mainly used to run inference on models for test and evaluation purposes, and they can be used as training data in some cases.
+There are some example DS files in the [samples/](../samples) folder.

+The current recommended way of using a model for production purposes is to use [OpenUTAU for DiffSinger](https://github.com/xunmengshe/OpenUtau).
+It can export DS files as well.

+## Using custom dictionaries

+This section is about using a custom grapheme-to-phoneme dictionary for any language(s).

 ### Add a dictionary